 Experimental designs like this allow researchers to target and observe cognitive processes that underlie explicit thought.
 The test reveals the working of non-conscious brain function and reduces some of the biases that can otherwise emerge in testing.

 Other experimental setups utilize the lessons of the Stroop Effect – that incongruent information will require more mental resources to resolve correctly – with numbers, rather than words.
 Termed the “Numerical Stroop Effect”, this experiment has shown that presenting numbers of incongruent sizes next to each other will slow down reading and comprehension.
 For an example, see the image below:

 This experiment shows that, with all else being controlled for, incongruence in numerical size will cause the greatest interference, increasing the delay in comprehension.
 An interesting feature with the Numerical Stroop is that the interference is found for both types of incongruence – when the numbers are incongruent with size, then a delay is shown for reporting the size, as well as for reporting the numbers.
 This effect reveals that the automatic processing is not just limited to words, suggesting that the brain looks for normal patterns in a variety of presented stimuli, as it appears to struggle when this doesn’t occur.

-How can the Stroop test be used?
+How can the Stroop test be used in biometric research?

 The Stroop test can be simply administered with a basic experimental setup.
 At its most fundamental, all you need is an image of the Stroop test words, a stopwatch, and someone to record the time and answers (and a willing participant!).
 However, if you want to gain more insights from the data, there are plenty of ways to take the test further.
 With iMotions you can simply set up and present the Stroop test, while also expanding the data collection possibilities.
 Using the survey function, the test can be quickly and simply added.
 This can be done with either the built-in iMotions survey tool, or with the Qualtrics survey tool, which allows even more metrics to be taken into account.